 1. Understand the context of use and the user:

-This research is conducted and gathered through questionnaires, interviews, testing and observations, and the results are then analysed.
-It has to be inclusive as it must understand how people with different needs or abilities might use your service as well as the barriers they face.
+After this research is conducted and gathered through questionnaires, interviews, testing and observations, the results are then analysed.
+It has to be inclusive and must understand how people with different access needs or abilities might use your service, as well as the barriers they face.

 2. Specify the user and business requirements

-In this step, you list the business requirements and look to align them with the user needs.
+In this step, you list the user needs and look to align them with the business requirements.
 It is highly likely that conflicting goals will be uncovered at this stage.
 Here we'll also define:

 3. Create a bank of potential solutions